Caring For Your Fodera Guitar

 Once Per Year:

 We strongly encourage you to have your Fodera checked out and set-up by a top quality luthier or stringed instrument repair shop.
 If you live within easy shipping distance of our shop, why not send your baby back home to have us give it an annual once over?
-Yes, it does cost a bit of money, but there is nothing more wonderful than having your Fodera feel and play like when it was new!
+Yes, it does cost a bit of money, but there is nothing more wonderful than having your Fodera feel and play as if it was brand new!

 Adjusting Your Preamp: